-There’s something special about tile games.
+Tile games have something very special about them.
 Their physicality brings a charm to even their most basic mechanisms of play, and their visual feedback makes for instant gratification.
 Few other genres of the tabletop provide as much immediate reward as seeing the expansion of your realm after plonking down a hex piece, or shifting the very boundaries of the board by dropping down a new tile.

 Popular among new players of the board gaming world, their intuitive mechanics are also a treat for even the most experienced tabletop dwellers.
 Their involvement ranges from the simple to the extreme, and their scope for thematic alterations is huge.
 To guide you through the shelves-upon-shelves of tile-laying games, we’ve picked out the finest on offer, teasing out what makes them unique, enjoyable, and remarkable, compared with the scores of other games that share their fundamental system.

 A quick side note: you won’t find Carcassonne on this list.
 Not because it’s a bad game, far from it, but because it’s a little overplayed.
-Everyone and their grandma knows the joys of the gallic tile-laying extravaganza, so we’ve made room for some other entries that deserve your attention.
+Everyone and their grandma knows the joys of the gallic tile-laying extravaganza – and we already count it among our best couples' board games – so we’ve made room here for some other entries that deserve your attention.

-So clear the table and prepare your eye for design, because these are…
+But, for now: clear the table and prepare your eyeballs for sumptuous, simple design, because…

 - Yellow and Yangtze